 Instructor: Jack Derby

 Gain leadership and teaching skills by supporting an ELS faculty member in managing a core ELS course.
 By taking Inside the Classroom you will assist in grading, coaching peers, organizing course work, attendance tracking, and observing group work.
+Prerequisite: “A" grade in the course you are supporting, permission/invitation by the faculty, limit 2 students per ELS class.

 Using design-thinking combined with consumer psychology and entrepreneurship, students will push product concepts from the stage of solid-prototype out to (near) finished, market-ready products.
 The instructors (TGI and MechEng professors co-teach this new course) have noticed that many classes require students to design products (or services) and to craft a prototype as a final deliverable.
 In this class you will work with a multidisciplinary team to keep the product or concept alive and drive it forward.
 Your team will fill in the blanks, to complete the picture, and to enrich the overall market proposition.